-Photos (from left to right): Simon Martyn, Robert Barrington
+Photos (from left to right): Simon Martyn (Bronze Supporter) & Robert Barrington

 Simon Martyn took over as Earthwatch Europe Director in 1995.
 As well a lifelong passion for wildlife, Simon had worked for both HSBC and Shell, and had spent many years in business.
 His experience proved invaluable as he consolidated Brian’s commitment to work with large corporations, an unusual approach for many environmental organisations at that time.
 His vision has stood firm, with HSBC and Shell still representing two of Earthwatch Europe’s key partners.